mrvollger/SDA/README.md

 ```
 These are fasta files with the sequences for each paralog as determined by SDA.
 The prefixes say which assembler was used to generate the results, in my experience canu has worked best.

-For a vizualization of the correlation clustering results see this `CC/mi.cuts.gml.pdf`
+For a visualization of the correlation clustering results see this `CC/mi.cuts.gml.pdf`